ryrob30/mobile-services.en/help/ios/ios-ext/c-stand-alone-extension-implementation.md

 uuid: 9b47f082-b78f-4611-968d-014c32ede6bc
 ---

-# Stand-Alone Extension Implementation {#stand-alone-extension-implementation}
+# Stand-alone extension implementation {#stand-alone-extension-implementation}

 Starting with iOS 10, Apple allows you to create an extension called a stand-alone extension that can be distributed without a containing app.
 With this extension, you do not need an app group, as there is no containing app with which to share data.